julie1niele/GIS_toolbox/README.md

 The "Geomorphometry and Gradient Metrics Toolbox download version 2.0" toolbox was developed by Jeffrey Evans: http://evansmurphy.wixsite.com/evansspatial/arcgis-gradient-metrics-toolbox Suggested citation: Evans JS, Oakleaf J, Cushman SA, Theobald D (2014) An ArcGIS Toolbox for Surface Gradient and Geomorphometric Modeling, version 2.0-0.
 Available: http://evansmurphy.wix.com/evansspatial.
-Accessed: 2015 Dec 2nd.
+Accessed: 2018 Apr 9th.

 The "Geomorphometry and Gradient Metrics Toolbox download version 1.01" toolbox was developed by Jeffrey Evans: http://evansmurphy.wixsite.com/evansspatial/arcgis-gradient-metrics-toolbox I've uploaded this particular version of the toolbox because of his note:
 "It turns out that version 2.0-0 is only comptable with ArcGIS 10.2 and later.
 For those running < 10.2 here is the link to version 1.01 of the toolbox."
 Suggested citation: Evans JS, Oakleaf J, Cushman SA, Theobald D (2014) An ArcGIS Toolbox for Surface Gradient and Geomorphometric Modeling, version 2.0-0.
 Available: http://evansmurphy.wix.com/evansspatial.
-Accessed: 2015 Dec 2nd.
+Accessed: 2018 Apr 9th.

 +++